37th Battalion (Australia): Inter-war years

 In 1921, Australia's part-time military forces were re-organised in order to perpetuate the numerical designations and formations of the AIF.
 As a result, the 37th Battalion was re-raised at this time, drawing personnel from parts of the 24th, 46th and 37th Infantry Regiments and the 29th Light Horse, and was assigned to the 10th Brigade, which was attached to the 3rd Division.
 In 1927, when territorial designations were adopted, the battalion became known as '"The Henty Regiment".
 That year, the 37th adopted the motto of "Indivisible".
 The battalion was amalgamated with the 52nd Battalion in 1930 as the "37th/52nd Battalion (The Henty Regiment)", which was formed in the state of Victoria as part of a rationalisation of the Australia's part-time military forces that came about as a result of the combined effects of the suspension of compulsory service by the newly elected Scullin Labor government and the Great Depression.
-The 37th/52nd Battalion remained in existence until 1937 when, as part of an expansion of the Australian military due to concerns about the threat of war in Europe, the battalion was split, and the 37th Battalion was amalgamated with the 39th Battalion; this remained until 24 August 1939 when the 37th was re-formed and the 39th Battalion was amalgamated with the 24th Battalion.
+The 37th/52nd Battalion remained in existence until 1937 when, as part of an expansion of the Australian military due to concerns about the threat of war in Europe, the battalion was split, and the 37th Battalion was amalgamated with the 39th Battalion; this remained until 24 August 1939 when the 37th was re-formed as the 37th Battalion (East Gippsland Regiment) with the Headquarters moving to Sale.
+While the 39th Battalion was amalgamated with the 24th Battalion.
 An alliance with the Queen's Own Cameron Highlanders was approved in the inter-war years.